physiozoo/mhrv/README.md

 # matlab-jsystem

-###### A fast drop-in replacement for matlab's `system` command
+***A fast drop-in replacement for matlab's `system` command.***

 Ever need to run a shell command or external process from matlab code?
-Using matlab's built in `system` command can be extremely slow, especially if you're calling it many times.
+Using matlab's built in `system` command can be extremely slow, causing severe overhead if you're calling it many times.
 `jsystem` is a drop-in replacement for `system` which is both much faster and also has some extra convenience features.

 ## Usage